-You’ll only be able to generate good traction when all the three elements of your idea are properly defined—the problem, the solution and the business model.
+Traction will come only if you’re competent to validate three elements of your idea: the problem, the solution, and the business model.

-Which means your assumptions about each one of these elements have to be true.
+This means your assumptions about each one of these elements must be true.

-Take into account that “validation” means FINDING STRONG EVIDENCES THAT SOMETHING IS TRUE.
+Take into account that “validation” means FINDING STRONG EVIDENCE THAT SOMETHING IS TRUE.

-That’s why, as a startup founder, you should relentlessly look for those strong evidences, from real people, to validate your idea.
+That’s why, as a startup founder, you should relentlessly look for strong pieces of evidence, from real people, to validate your idea.